gitronald/WebSearcher/README.md

 ---
 ## Recent Changes

+`0.4.1` - Added notices component types, including query edits, suggestions, language tips, and location tips.

+`0.4.0` - Restructured parser for component classes, split classifier into submodules for header, main, footer, etc., and rewrote extractors to work with component classes.
+Various bug fixes.

+`0.3.13` - New footer parser, broader extraction coverage, various bug and deprecation fixes.

+`0.3.12` - Added num_results to search args, added handling for local results text and labels (made by the SE), ignore hidden_survey type at extraction.

+`0.3.11` - Added extraction of labels for ads (made by the SE), use model validation, cleanup and various bug fixes.

 `0.3.10` - Updated component classifier for images, added exportable header text mappings, added gist on localized searches.